riggraz/no-style-please/_posts/2024-03-14-governance.md

 # How have we formalised governance within _The Turing Way_?

-Talk to anyone in the open source space (or really anyone who has experience with organisational governance, community organising, or X) and they'll all say the same thing: governance is *hard*!
+Talk to anyone in the open source space (or really anyone who has experience with organisational governance, community organising, or formalisation more broadly) and they'll all say the same thing: governance is *hard*!

 I thought I’d tell you a little bit about how I've tried to go about forming working groups with The Turing Way project, and formalised work within the project more broadly.
-I don't want to pretend that this effort came from me alone  –
+I don't want to pretend that this effort came from me alone – it's absolutely been a team effort.
+However,

-Hindsight is also always 2020.

 Keep in mind that this governance work was done alongside the other operational tasks within the project like hosting Fireside Chats, giving trainings and talks, and more.
 The timelines might have been different if this were my full-time focus.

 ## Phase 1: Community Research (March 2022 - Sept 2022)

-I joined the project in March 2022, and spent the [first 6 months learning more about the project](https://github.com/the-turing-way/the-turing-way/discussions/2552) which you can read more about there.
+I joined the project in March 2022, and spent the [first 6 months learning more about the project](https://github.com/the-turing-way/the-turing-way/discussions/2552) in public, which you can read more about there.

-This culminated in realising that there were identifiable workstreams within the project that could be formalised into ‘working groups’ to help field support and agency in the growing project (and prevent the [tyranny of structurelessness]()), taking cues from the models of other open source communities (and other forms of social organisation).
-This research into governance was pretty informal (like this [slide deck of research](https://docs.google.com/presentation/d/1HcKjeikxAAfKDCb5Okh1EqPbabedM3c7xIVuKv1Cqeg/edit#slide=id.p)), and also formal as well (like when [we participated in the Open Life Science programme](https://openlifesci.org/openseeds/ols-5/projects-participants.html))...
+This culminated in realising that there were identifiable workstreams within _The Turing Way_ that could be formalised into ‘working groups’ to help field support and agency in the growing project (and prevent the [tyranny of structurelessness]()).
+This came from cues from the models of other open source communities (and other forms of social organisation), such as the Kubernetes or X. This research into governance was pretty informal (like this [slide deck of research](https://docs.google.com/presentation/d/1HcKjeikxAAfKDCb5Okh1EqPbabedM3c7xIVuKv1Cqeg/edit#slide=id.p)), and also formal as well (like when [we participated in the Open Life Science programme](https://openlifesci.org/openseeds/ols-5/projects-participants.html))...
 And it’s been a bumpy road, but a huge learning experience!

 This research process

 Pluses:
-- Rapid reporting / weekly ritual
+- **Rapid reporting / weekly ritual**: This weekly ritual was.
+- **Enabling transparency in action**: This

 Delta:
-- Weekly Ritual
+- **Burnout**: While the weekly ritual allowed for me to learn a *lot* about TTW quickly, it also happened at an unsustainable piece.
+I got pretty burnt out in the autumn,
-- Burnout
+- **Informal Reporting Format**:
-- Informal Format
+-

-I'd like to formalise this research into a 'tool kit' that others can use, with sample ecosystem questions, interview questions for key stakeholders and community members, and
+I'd like to formalise this research into a 'toolkit' that others can use, with sample ecosystem questions, interview questions for key stakeholders and community members, and graphs for

 ## Phase 2: Trialling Community Governance Structures aka Working Groups and Core Team (Sept 2022 - March 2023)

-This
+After six months of research, it was time to put theory into practice.
 The following 6 months (Sept 2022 - March 2023) were spent working on supporting the trialing of 4 working groups: Trainers & Mentors, Reviewers & Editors, Infrastructure, and Accessibility.

+As much as I would like to say that 1+1=2, that

 These were done on different timelines.

 The 'Trainers & Mentors' and 'Reviewers & Editors'